-- (a) review the entity's risk management framework at least annually to satisfy itself that it continues to be sound and that the entity is operating with due regard to the risk appetite set by the board; and - (b) disclose, in relation to each reporting period, whether such a review has taken place.
+(a) review the entity's risk management framework at least annually to satisfy itself that it continues to be sound and that the entity is operating with due regard to the risk appetite set by the board; and

+(b) disclose, in relation to each reporting period, whether such a review has taken place.

-The Board reviews the Company's risk management framework at each meeting of the Board.
-Risk management is considered by the Board to be of critical importance to the successful operation of the Company and is afforded due consideration at each meeting of the Board.
+The Audit and Risk Committee reviews the Company's Risk Register at every meeting and reviews the Company's risk management framework annually.
+Any material updates and changes to the Risk Register are communicated to the Board at their monthly meetings.
+Risk management is considered by the Board to be of critical importance to the successful operation of the Company and is afforded due consideration at meetings.